-Local Planning Authorities (including County Councils) are required to set out in an Infrastructure Funding Statement, the types of infrastructure or individual projects they will use CIL income to fund as well as details of how S106 income is to be, and has been used.
+Where a CIL is in place, Local Planning Authorities (including County Councils) are required to set out in an Infrastructure Funding Statement, the types of infrastructure or individual projects they will use the CIL to fund.
 This is to be published by the 31st December each year on the local authority's website (commencing from 2020) and replaces the Regulation 123 list.
-So for the financial year 2019/2020, any local authority that has received developer contributions (either through S106 or CIL) must publish online an infrastructure funding statement by 31/12/2020 and by 31st December each year thereafter.